 MSG, monosodium glutamate, is a food additive that is quite delicious when added to savory foods.
 In the US it is typically made from processing and fermenting corn.
 Chemically, it is a sodium molecule attached to a glutamate molecule that dazzles our taste buds by enhancing savory flavors.
 Because it tastes so darn good and is very cheap to make, food manufacturers love it.

 You can buy a container of MSG in the grocery store.
-It looks like salt or sugar and is found in the spice aisle.
-A popular brand is Accent and it’s marketed as a flavor enhancer for meats.
+The granules looks like salt or sugar.
+It is readily found in the the spice aisle of grocery stores.
+A popular brand called Accent is marketed as a flavor enhancer for meats.

 MSG, when added to savory foods “wakes up the flavor” as one brand claims.
 It gives foods a richer, “umami” taste that many describe as meaty and deep without tasting artificial.

-When MSG lands on our tongue the digestive process starts, the sodium molecule is knocked off and it becomes free glutamate.
+When MSG lands on our tongue and the digestive process starts, the sodium molecule is knocked off and it becomes free glutamate.
 Our bodies recognize the added glutamate as the same glutamate that is naturally-occurring in other nutritious and delicious foods.
+In case you missed what I said, glutamate occurs naturally in many healthy and tasty foods.

-Table salt also tends to “wake up flavor” but many people don’t wish to add a great deal of extra sodium to their diet.
+Table salt, like added MSG, tends to “wake up flavor” but many people don’t wish to add a great deal of extra sodium to their diet.
 MSG has a lower sodium content than table salt.
 Food manufacturers know this, of course.
-They can add MSG in its various forms, inexpensively enhance the flavor, improve the texture and body of the food without skyrocketing the sodium content that must be listed on the label.
+Adding MSG in its various forms, inexpensively enhances the flavor of foods while improving the texture and body of the food without skyrocketing the sodium content.
+Nutrition labels must included the sodium level.
+Some shoppers look at this info and may not buy certain high-sodium foods.
 Some examples of this include– Doritos and most brands of ranch dressing & barbecue potato chips.
+Most often, MSG headache is not recognized as many don’t know that some of their favorite foods have MSG.

 A little about glutamate in our body